-Note: Pages in the Not Linked section are indexed by search engines unless they use a page password.
-To learn more, visit Hiding a page from search engine results.
+Note: Pages in the Not Linked section are indexed by search engines unless they're hidden from search engine results.

 The Not Linked section supports all pages.
 Click the + icon to add a new page to the Not Linked section or click and drag an existing page from Main Navigation.

 You can use a variety of methods to direct visitors to Not Linked pages or display their content on your main pages, including:

 Make it private

 By default, Not Linked pages can be accessed at their direct URL and indexed by external search engines and built-in Squarespace search.

 To make a page private, add a page password.